Written by: Frank Iacono

 TCS: Name a band or musician, past or present, who you flat-out LOVE and think more people should be listening to.
 What’s one of your all-time favorite recordings by this band/musician?

 DC: Edwin McCain, an amazing songwriter and very under the radar, has so many great songs.
 One of my favorites from him is a track called “Gramercy Park Hotel.”
 Another artist that I really love is Jamey Johnson, That Lonesome Song is a great album by him.

 TCS: What does the short and long-term outlook look like for Derek Crider?

-I have a ton of gigs booked now through the end of the year.
+DC: I have a ton of gigs booked now through the end of the year.
 We’re also planning another EP release in the Fall/Winter.
-Additionally, we want to cut a few more music videos, possibly for “Whiskey Burns” and “Friday Night Lights.”
+Additionally, we want to cut a few more music videos, possibly one for “Friday Night Lights.”
 I’m looking forward to getting out there and playing some cool original music for the people that want to hear it!